Executive Summary

 When an AI assistant sees this tool, it's instructed to:

-- Read SSH private keys, AWS credentials, npm tokens and .env files
+- Read SSH private keys, AWS credentials, npm tokens,

 Conclusion